 - Is there training and support available to help people to participate equally?

 - How do different groups of people engage with each other?

-- Is it sensible or practical to have all parties together?
-For example, are service users and experts through experience likely to be more candid if staff aren’t there, however at times it is also useful for staff/senoir leaders to be present to hear discussions.
+- Is it sensible to bring people with different experiences together?
+For example, are service users and experts by experience likely to be more candid if staff aren’t present?
+Is it useful for staff or senior leaders to hear discussions?

 - How will you make sure group members aren’t excluded or side-lined?

-If you’re asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand and helps to create a safe space for openness and honesty.
-If you’re setting up a regular forum, make sure you have some terms of reference in place so that expectations are clear.
+When asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand.
+It will also help to create a safe space for openness and honesty.
+If you’re setting up a regular forum, make sure you have some terms of reference in place to clear expectations.

 Chairing and leading meetings